U.S. Senate panel wrestles with questions about abortions needed to save a patient’s life - NewsBreak

 Using the example of a patient whose water breaks at 18 or 19 weeks into a pregnancy, Brandi said that complication would make it very unlikely the patient could carry the pregnancy to term or that there would be a good fetal outcome.

-Brandi questioned if health care providers could legally discuss options and intervene when the diagnosis is made, or if they legally must wait until the patient gets an infection, or ends up in the Intensive Care Unit in shock.
+Brandi questioned if health care providers could legally discuss options and intervene when the diagnosis is made, or if they legally must wait until the patient gets an infection, or ends up in the intensive care init in shock.

 “These laws don’t really specify, and it’s very confusing for people on the ground,” she said, noting that having to wait until patients are very ill before being able to proceed with health care is not evidence-based care.